Federal Support for Small Business Owners and Independent Contractors Impacted by COVID-19

 The Paycheck Protection Program operates via the

 Small Business Administration’s existing 7(a) lending program, which SBA offers guarantees on loans made by participating financial institutions.
 Applicants apply for a 7(a) guarantee directly through a participating financial institution, and, if approved, receive an SBA guarantee on their loan.
+Applicants are able to apply through August 8, 2020.

 Under this program, approved lenders will be directly delegated the authority to approve loan and forgiveness applications based on the determination that a borrower was in business on February 15, 2020, and paid employees or contractors.